Obsessive-compulsive Disorder (OCD): An Insight

 Compulsions

-Compulsions are behaviours or mental acts intended to reduce anxiety and stress.
+Compulsions are behaviours or mental acts intended to reduce anxiety and stress caused by an obsession.
 Often, they are not linked with what they are designed to dull or prevent in a way that would be considered realistic, and/or they are clearly excessive.
-They may include:
+Examples include:

 • Handwashing